-9. APPRAISAL REPORT DELIVERY DEADLINES:
+10. APPRAISAL REPORT DELIVERY DEADLINES:

-The appraiser shall complete and deliver appraisals to the AGR within 10 business/working days or specified noted delivery time after date of order, or upon receipt of the appraisal information from AGR unless a different deadline is set by written mutual agreement at the time of order.
-If corrections and/or amendments to the appraisal are requested by the AGR, the corrections and/or amendments are to be delivered as soon as possible, but not later than 4 business days following the request unless, by written mutual agreement, other arrangements are made.
-If, for any reason the timely delivery of the appraisal report is delayed for reasons beyond the appraiser's control, the appraiser must contact the AGR and convey the reasons for the delay.
+The appraiser shall complete and deliver appraisals to the assigning AMC (within their engagement's timeframes), or to the AGR within 20 business/working days when directly contracted by the Agency (or as otherwise noted at time of engagement by mutual agreement).

+If corrections and/or amendments to the appraisal are requested by the assigning AMC, your engagement terms apply.
+If contracted directly by the Agency then they are to be delivered as soon as possible, but not later than 4 business days following the request, unless, by written mutual agreement, other arrangements are made.

-If, for any reason the timely delivery of the appraisal report is delayed for reasons beyond the appraiser's control, the appraiser must contact the AGR and convey the reasons for the delay.
+If, for any reason, the timely delivery of the appraisal report is delayed for reasons beyond the appraiser's control, the appraiser must contact the assigning AMC or the AGR (when contracted by the Agency) and convey the reasons for the delay.

-10. REVIEW OF THE APPRAISALREPORT:
+11. REVIEW OF THE APPRAISAL REPORT:

-All appraisals prepared for RD are subject to technical review by the agency.
+All appraisals prepared for RD or an AMC contracting for the Agency are subject to technical review by the Agency.
 Appraisers must be prepared to discuss their analyses, reasoning, opinions, and conclusions.

-Additionally, if requested, they must provide additional written support, clarification, and/or corrected appraisal pages or report.
-If requested by the AGR or RD's Regional Agency Appraiser, they will provide assistance to monitor the progress and quality of the appraiser's performance and in all instances RD Regional Agency Appraisers will be granted permission to directly communicate with the appraiser signing the report as part of the review process.
+- Additionally, if requested, they must provide additional written support, clarification, and/or corrections within a revised appraisal report delivered in Adobe pdf format. - If requested by the AGR, the Appraisal Services Branch will provide assistance in monitoring the progress and quality of the appraiser's performance. - In all instances RD, being the client, can directly communicate with the appraiser signing the report.

-11. ATTACHMENTS:
+12. ATTACHMENTS:

-The Agency will provide the appraiser all necessary support information available at the time of appraisal engagement.
+The Agency will provide the AMC and/or, as needed, the appraiser all necessary support information available at the time of appraisal engagement.

-12. COMPLIANCE WITH STATEMENT OFWORK:
+13. COMPLIANCE WITH STATEMENT OF WORK:

 The appraiser must follow all provisions and instructions contained in this Statement of Work.
-When, in the opinion of the appraiser, the Regional Agency Appraiser or the AGR request effort(s) falling outside this Statement of Work, the appraiser shall promptly notify the AGR, in writing.
+When, in the opinion of the appraiser, an RD Agency Appraiser or the AGR or AMC makes a request that falls outside this Statement of Work, the appraiser shall promptly notify the AGR, in writing.

-The Regional Agency Appraiser or the AGR has the authority to direct the accomplishment of any effort which goes beyond the Statement of Work, however, any changes resulting in additional charges must be approved by the contracting officer prior to commencement of work.
+Only the AGR has the authority to direct the accomplishment of any effort which goes beyond the Statement of Work, however, any changes resulting in additional charges must be approved by the Contracting Officer prior to commencement of work.